enkidevs/curriculum/javascript/javascript-playground-questions/js-smallest-array-element/js-smallest-array-element.md

 let numbers = [33, 99, 41, 73, 2, 21, 1, 18];
 ```

-To achieve this, you can use some of the following concepts:
+To solve this, try using the following concepts:
 - flow control (`if (age > 30) ...`,`for...`)

 Learning is best when we give it an honest try.
 Even if we make a mistake, we'll remember it and do better next time.